-Please install according to the following pin assignment: pin 1,3 are for Power LED.
+Please install according to the following pin assignment: pin 1,3 are for Power LED and pin 4,5 are for Keylock.

 2. Reset

 Plug the Reset push-button cable into the 2-pin Reset header on the Motherboard.
 Pushing the Reset button on the front panel will cause the system to restart the boot-up sequence.